kgrid/kgrid-node-runtime/docs/createko.md

 ## What's next?
 Now the KO has all the code, with the updated service description and deployment description.
 Activate it in the KGrid Activator and see it work.
+Please refer to [Quick Start](https://kgrid.org/guides/quickstart/) or [DEveloper's Guide](https://kgrid.org/guides/developer/) for starting a local Grid.
 Don't forget to start the KGrid Node Runtime too.